mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 ### Connection Reset frame

 This frame is used by the receiver to inform the sender that a TCP connection has been reset.
-The frame has a per-connection sequence to distinguish new signals from delayed ones.
-Each endpoint keeps track of the largest sequence number received for each connection.
-When receiving a Connection Reset frame that does not increase the largest sequence number of its connection, the endpoint MUST ignore the frame.

 ~~~
 Connection Reset frame {
     Type (8) = 0x06,
-    Connection ID (32),
+    Connection ID (32)
-    Sequence (8),
 }
 ~~~
 {: #connection-failed-format title="Connection Reset format"}